gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 ## Under The Hood

-The above confusing Neural Network image can be demystified in following steps:
+The above confusing Neural Network image can be demystified in following steps:<br>
-As usual you will follow the Deep Learning methodology to build the model:
+As usual you will follow the Deep Learning methodology to build the model:<br>
-    1. Initialize parameters / Define hyperparameters
+    1. Initialize parameters / Define hyperparameters<br>
-    2. Loop for num_iterations:
+    2. Loop for num_iterations:<br>
         a.
-Forward propagation
+Forward propagation<br>
         b.
-Compute cost function
+Compute cost function<br>
         c.
-Backward propagation
+Backward propagation<br>
         d.
-Update parameters (using parameters, and grads from backprop)
+Update parameters (using parameters, and grads from backprop) <br>
-    4. Use trained parameters to predict labels
+    4. Use trained parameters to predict labels<br>